 Introduction to the Broadway Musical

-(If you’d like me to give the talk at your organization, contact me.)
+(See below if you’d like me to give this talk free of charge at your organization.)

-During the talk, I play excerpts from a number of musicals, and I’ve been asked to put together a list of filmed or recorded performances of those for which such recordings are available.
+During the talk, I play video or audio excerpts from a number of musicals, and I’ve put together a list of filmed or recorded performances of those for which they are available, as well as some resources for those who wish to learn more:

 The links to movies are to IMDb, but I recommend using JustWatch to check which streaming service(s) carry each title.